Learn more about Merrimack’s adjusted spring schedule, teaching, learning, advising and more as the College reopens.

 After-Hours Use of Classrooms and Academic Spaces

 Many campus spaces will be open in the evenings for student use.
 In these spaces, students must practice social distancing and must not move any furniture.
 Students are asked to wipe down their spaces before and after each use.
-A list of available spaces will be emailed to students.
 If a space is full, students are asked to use an alternative space.

 Advising, Success Coaching, Tutoring and Library Use

-All academic services will continue in the fall, with many of them taking place remotely.
-If you have questions or concerns, please contact the Academic Success Center at email@example.com or (978) 837-5278.
+All academic services will continue in the spring and are accessible to all undergraduate and graduate students, with many of them provided remotely.
+If you have questions or concerns, please contact the Academic Success Center at firstname.lastname@example.org or (978) 837-5278.

 Success Coaches will continue to be available to students for one-on-one conversations.
-Most of these will take place over Zoom or another virtual platform.
-Success coaches are available all summer and into the fall.
-Contact (978) 837-5278 or firstname.lastname@example.org.
+Most of these will take place over Zoom or other virtual platform.
+Success coaches are available all semester.
+Contact (978) 837-5278 or email@example.com.
 More information about coaching can be found on the Academic Success Center’s webpage.

 Tutoring and Study Partner Programs